Kurdish culture: Cuisine

-Food is widely recognised to be a fundamental part of what it means to be Kurdish.
-Foods such as Dolma (rice stuffed in grape leaves), kfta (spiced minced meat cased in thin layer of mashed pudding rice), Ser u pe (goats head, tongue and feet), shifta (meat patties), are traditional Kurdish foods.
+Food is widely recognized to be a fundamental part of what it means to be Kurdish.
+Foods such as kfta کفتە (spiced minced meat cased in thin layer of mashed pudding rice), Ser u pe (goats head, tongue and feet), shifta (meat patties), are traditional Kurdish foods.
 Lamb and chicken have been staple meats in Kurdish cuisine for centuries.
-Vegetables, pilaf and dairy products also comprise a large portion of traditional Kurdish food.
+Vegetables, pilaf, and dairy products also comprise a large portion of traditional Kurdish food.
 Tea is also staple to a Kurdish diet.
-It is commonly drunk 2-3 times a day, commonly a social activity.
+It is commonly drunk 2-3 times a day as a social activity.
 Kurds also drink Mastaw/Do'h/Ayran, a yogurt-based drink.

 Religion

-The Kurdish people have different religions depending on the country in which they live in or they have cultural and ethnic links to that religion, the most common religion among Kurds is Sunni Islam, practiced by 98% of Kurds living in Iraqi Kurdistan.
-The Kurds of Turkey are 30% Alevi out of a population of approximately 15-22 million Kurds and 68% follow Sunni Islam.
+The Kurdish people have different religions depending on their ethnic connections and the country in which they live.
+The most common religion among Kurds is Sunni Islam, practiced by 98% of Kurds living in Iraqi Kurdistan.
+The Kurds of Turkey are 30% Alevi out of a population of approximately 15–22 million Kurds and 68% follow Sunni Islam.